shadow1Python/c0verup/README.md

 b1.0 is built using an odyssey themed website and odyssey's exact app to jailbreak while the developer (shadow1Python) works on his own version of Odyssey to jailbreak with.

+b2.0 is built using an Odyssey themed website and odyssey's exact app to jailbreak while the developer (shadow1Python) works on his own version of Odyssey to jailbreak with.

 [Oddyssey website](https://theodyssey.dev/)

 [Oddyssey repository](https://github.com/TheOdysseyJB/Odyssey)